wyMinLwin/scaffa/packages/create-makro/README.md

-# Frontend Makro Packages
+# Scaffa Packages

 ## Overview

-This directory contains the core packages for the Frontend Makro project.
+This directory contains the core packages for the Scaffa project.
 Each package serves a specific purpose in the overall project structure.

 ## Packages